 3.Add the dry ingredients and mix until just combined.
 Do not over mix.
 Form cookie dough balls (around 1 ¼") and place on a baking sheet.
 Bake at 350* F for 9-11 minutes.

 4.The tops should be matte and the edges should be set.
 It's okay if they look slightly underdone, they will continue to cook after you pull them out.
 Let stand 5 minutes before removing.

 5.Turn the strawberries to powder by placing them in a food processor or high powered blender.
 I use the single cup blender with this blender.
 This can also be done by hand with a fork but takes awhile.

 6.Whip butter* on high speed for 2 minutes until light and fluffy.
 Add vanilla, strawberry powder and lemon juice and beat until well combined.
-Add powdered sugar and beat until well combined.
-Add milk slowly until desired thickness is reached.
+Next add powdered sugar and beat until well combined.
+Slowly add milk until desired thickness is reached.

 *Butter for the frosting should NOT be too soft!
 Room temperature is too warm.
 Use semi-cold butter: it should be cold, but leave an imprint when pressed with your finger you'll be able to leave an imprint.
 Get the butter out about 30 minutes before use should be perfect if your house is a fairly normal temperature (68-75 degrees).

 **To use fresh strawberries, chop up 1 cup fresh strawberries into very small pieces.
 Do not use milk or the frosting will be too thin.